-Sofia Wickberg joined the Department of Political Science at the University of Amsterdam in August 2021.
-She previsously taught at Sciences Po (Paris and Reims) and at the University of Versailles Saint-Quentin-en-Yvelines.
-She is associated with Sciences Po’s Centre for European Studies and Comparative Politics and the Laboratory for Interdisciplinary Evaluation of Public Policies.
-She is a founding member of the Interdisciplinary Corruption Research Network and regularly collaborates with the OECD, the Open Government Partnership, the European Commission, the U4 Anti-Corruption Resource Centre and Transparency International.
+Sofia Wickberg is an assistant professor in the Department of Political Science since August 2021.
+She is affiliated with the AISSR and the ACES, and a member of the programme group Transnational Configurations, Conflict and Governance.
+She previsously taught at Sciences Po (Paris and Reims), where she received her PhD, and at the University of Versailles Saint-Quentin-en-Yvelines (FR).
+She is associated with Sciences Po’s Centre for European Studies and Comparative Politics (CEE) and the Laboratory for Interdisciplinary Evaluation of Public Policies (LIEPP).
+She is a founding member of the Interdisciplinary Corruption Research Network (ICRN) and regularly collaborates with the OECD, the Open Government Partnership, the European Commission, the U4 Anti-Corruption Resource Centre and Transparency International.

 • Interpretive policy analysis

 I am currently working on a research project exploring the uses and effects of parliamentary ethics instruments in French politics.

 I also work on a project that compares how gender-based violence is dealt with within the parliamentary institutions within the EU.

 My latest research project is interested in how political corruption is socially constructed by the activities of different types of media and educational actors, and how political corruption affects citizens’ understanding of the quality of democracy, its legitimacy and credibility.

 2023: European Commission Horizon Europe “RESPOND Rescuing Democracy From Political Corruption In Digital Societies” (as WP leader, with Anne Kroon and Christopher Starke)